 - Automatic Consideration and Applied for Scholarships

 The university offer study programs in Arts, Science, Education, Graduate Studies, Health Studies, and Music.
-Moreover, the university has a community of student body, including 3,622 full-time and part-time students.
+Moreover, the university has a community of student bodies, including 3,622 full-time and part-time students.

 Attractions in Manitoba